 Protect the privacy of your employees

 Keeping the personal information of your staff members safe and secure is an additional responsibility that you as an employer have.
 If you want to maintain any sensitive data on your employee, you will need their permission to do so.
 Because of this, you should avoid storing information about your employee that you do not require if it is not relevant.

 If a worker asks for a copy of the information you keep about them, you should make sure to give it to them as quickly as you can after receiving their request.
 Avoid providing employee information to those who are not authorised to see it, and utilise employee information solely for purposes related to the work.

 Chapter 6: Get started with employee forms and onboarding

-Employee onboarding made easy with these checklists
+Employee onboarding is made easy with these checklists

 Top tips for a great employee onboarding experience